Brussels Airlines' financial results badly impacted by pandemic as new CEO takes over - Aviation24.be

 - 2021 foresees a gradual capacity build-up, but will remain a challenging year.
 Summer season is essential.

 2020 was an unprecedented year for the airline industry, including for Brussels Airlines.
-With a restructuring plan already ongoing at the beginning of 2020, Brussels Airlines was off to a good start in January and February, when suddenly demand began to crumble fast as the Coronavirus found its way to Europe.
+With a restructuring plan already ongoing at the beginning of 2020, Brussels Airlines was off to a good start in January and February, when suddenly demand began to crumble fast as the coronavirus found its way to Europe.
 The second quarter was marked by a worldwide lockdown, when at the end of March Brussels Airlines decided to ground its fleet for 12 weeks, with only repatriation and cargo flights still operating.
 On 15 June, the airline resumed a reduced flight schedule, with very tight steering and very flexible capacity management, in order to guarantee cash positive operations and preserve its cash position from further deterioration.
 Every week so far since the restart in June, Brussels Airlines succeeded to obtain cash-positive operations, i.e. covering all flight related cash-outs with respective revenues.
 Nevertheless, fixed costs such as aircraft loans, personnel expenses, rent etc. still remain and are not covered by the current low level of flying.

 Summer 2020 showed a promising resumption of traffic with strong demand on the European leisure network, as well as on the African network.
-However, a second wave of Covid-19 slowed down demand again after summer.
+However, the second wave of Covid-19 slowed down demand again after summer.
 As a result of the restrictive travel regulations worldwide and to meet the cash-positive flying target, the capacity decreased further in October and November and reached a level of -78% vs the same period in 2019.
 As demand remained much more stable on the African segment than on the European sector, the airline shifted its focus toward its African portfolio, in combination with its European feeder flights for the rest of the winter season.
 Around the end of the year holiday period, another peak in demand was recorded on the European leisure segment and on the African network.
 The full year capacity was severely impacted by the crisis, with 74% fewer flights compared to the previous year.

 Brussels Airlines’ revenue fell by 72% to EUR 414 million (previous year: EUR 1,473 million) as a result of the coronavirus crisis.
 Operating revenue was 71% below the previous year’s level at EUR 456 million (previous year: EUR 1,555 million).